 Energy service contracting

-GETEC heat & power AG is a secure and cost-efficient supplier of heating, cooling, steam and power for its clients.
+GETEC heat & power GmbH is a secure and cost-efficient supplier of heating, cooling, steam and power for its clients.
 Our services related to your energy supply range from the planning to the construction and financing of the energy production system to its operation, maintenance and repair and are available as a complete package or in modular form, depending on your needs.

 GETEC energy service contracting noticeably reduces the energy costs with innovative, cutting edge technology and optimised utilisation of energy sources.